-Why would I buy seed from a named variety instead of Group 1, 2, or 3?
+Why would I buy seed from a named variety instead of a breeding mix?

 People who buy single parent seed lines are probably looking for specific characteristics found in the parent variety.
 You might buy seed from a named variety if you are planning on doing breeding and want to begin with varieties that have certain characteristics.
 You might also buy this type of seed if you cannot import the variety as a tuber and want to try to select a new variety that is substantially similar to the parent.
 Seed banks and researchers also typically prefer seed from known varieties for their projects.

 Why is oca seed so expensive?

 Oca seed does not mature uniformly.
 We must harvest it daily from June through November.
 Seed pods cannot be left on the plant because they explosively expel the seeds when ripe.
 Seed pods must be finished in containers and then the seeds must be separated from the pods.
 All of these steps involve a considerable amount of work.
 At the peak of the season, we manage as many as 800 finishing containers.
 While oca seed is more expensive than many other kinds of seed, I think that our prices are still a pretty good bargain.
 Just a few years ago, oca seed was unavailable at any price.
 So far, we have sold out of every line of seed each year, so we can’t be too far off the mark.